Georgi Dimitrov: Head of Comintern

-When Dimitrov arrived in Moscow, on 27 February 1934, he was encouraged by Joseph Stalin to end the practice of denouncing Social Democrats as 'social fascists', practically indistinguishable from actual fascists, and to promote united front tactics against Fascism.
-In April, as his fame grew in the wake of the Leipzig Trial, he was appointed a member of the Executive of Comintern and of its political secretariat, in charge of the Anglo-American and Central European sections.
-He was being positioned to take control of the Comintern from the Old Bolsheviks Iosif Pyatnitsky and Wilhelm Knorin, who had controlled it since 1923.
-Dimitrov was chosen by Stalin to be the head of the Comintern in 1934.
-Tzvetan Todorov says, "He became part of the Soviet leader's inner circle."
-He was the dominant presence at the 7th Comintern Congress, in July–August 1935, at which he was elected General Secretary of Comintern.
+When Dimitrov arrived in Moscow on 28 February 1934, he was encouraged by Joseph Stalin to end the practice of denouncing Social Democrats as 'social fascists', practically indistinguishable from actual fascists, and to instead promote "united front" tactics against the threat of European fascism.
+In April, as Dimitrov's fame grew in the wake of the Leipzig Trial, he was appointed a member of the Executive of Comintern and of its political secretariat, in charge of the Anglo-American and Central European sections.
+He was being groomed to take control of the Comintern from two of the so-called "Old Bolsheviks", Iosif Pyatnitsky and Wilhelm Knorin, who had held the position since 1923.
+Finally, in 1934, Stalin chose Dimitrov to head the international organization.
+At this point, Tzvetan Todorov writes, Dimitrov "became part of the Soviet leader's inner circle."

+From 25 July to 20 August 1935, the 7th World Congress of the Communist International met in Moscow.
+Dimitrov was the dominant presence; he was elected the Comintern's General Secretary.
+His impassioned anti-fascist speeches at the Congress were transcribed and published in a September 1935 pamphlet, The United Front Against Fascism, which went through numerous editions over the ensuing years.

-During the Great Purge, Dimitrov knew about the mass arrests, but did almost nothing.
-In November 1937, he was told by Stalin to lure Willi Münzenberg to the USSR so that he could be arrested, but did not object.
-Similarly, he noted in his diary when Julian Leszczyński, Henryk Walecki, and several members of his staff were arrested, but again did nothing, though he did raise questions when the NKVD representative in Comintern, Mikhail Trilisser, was arrested.
+During the Great Purge in the Soviet Union, Dimitrov knew about the mass arrests, but did almost nothing.
+In November 1937, he was told by Stalin to lure the German communist Willi Münzenberg to the USSR so that he could be arrested.
+Dimitrov did not object and did as he was told.
+He noted in his diary when Julian Leszczyński, Henryk Walecki, and several members of his staff were arrested, but again did nothing, though he did raise questions when the NKVD representative in Comintern, Mikhail Trilisser, was arrested.